janus-idp/backstage-plugins/plugins/ocm-common/README.md

 # Open Cluster Management plugin for Backstage

-This plugin integrates your Backstage instance with Open Cluster Management.
+The Open Cluster Management (OCM) plugin integrates your Backstage instance with OCM.

-This is just a part of the plugin, for documentation please refer to [`@janus-idp/backstage-plugin-ocm` documentation](https://github.com/janus-idp/backstage-plugins/tree/main/plugins/ocm-backend).
+For more information about OCM plugin, see the [Open Cluster Management plugin documentation](https://github.com/janus-idp/backstage-plugins/tree/main/plugins/ocm) on GitHub.